SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 DEADLINES: Deadlines are firm, so please send us your project within 14 days of submission and payment.
 Please contact us if this is a problem and/or you need extra time.
 If submitting to our very Last Deadline for entries, you must send your project within 7 days of payment (without any possible extensions) or it will run the risk of not being reviewed and considered.

-WE PREFER SECURE ONLINE SUBMISSIONS.
+WE PREFER SECURE ONLINE SUBMISSIONS IN HIGH DEFINITION.
 Not only is this a more environmentally friendly method for us, but it also allows your film to be reviewed by our screeners/reviewers as quickly as possible.
-Most filmmakers prefer this method for its cost-effectiveness, but more importantly, so we can see your projects in High Definition (if you shot in HD) rather than submitting a Standard Definition DVD.
+Most filmmakers prefer this method for its cost-effectiveness, but more importantly, so we can see your projects in High Definition (if you shot in HD) rather than submitting a Standard Definition version of your project.

-If not digitally sent through Withoutabox.com or some other acceptable secure online screening format, all films should be submitted on NTSC - Region 0 - DVDs.
-We require TWO DVDs that will not be returned unless you send us a pre-paid and addressed mailer for us to send them back to you.
+If not digitally sent through Withoutabox.com or some other acceptable secure online screening format, all films should be submitted on a thumb drive in the mail with one of our listed and acceptable formats.
+We require one thumb drive that will not be returned.
 We will not pay to ship your submission or exhibition materials back to you (as that would be a large expense for our non-profit organization).
 Please properly label (see below).

-ONE FILM PER DISC: Please make sure there is only one film per DISC, multiple submissions require multiple entry fees and separate discs.
+ONE FILM PER Thumb Drive: Please make sure there is only one film per thumb drive, multiple submissions require multiple entry fees and separate thumb drives.

 PRIZES: Crystal Trophies go to our top winners for each category with various Sponsored Festival prizes (prizes and values vary from year to year and aren't usually secured until closer to the event).
 The dollar value varies and usually comes in the form of industry packages, services, and gifts.
 Winners are never promised to receive prizes other than our top prize crystal trophies or anything specifically stated within that category, any additional prizes depend on our sponsors' generosity.
 Prizes differ each year and are usually secured closer to the festival dates.
 Past prizes have valued over $50,000 in post-production packages, filmmaker software, scholarships, sponsored goods, and more...
 We do not give cash prizes.